rnallapati/kotlin-gradle-springboot/README.md

 You should be able to see Hello World! in http://localhost:8080/

-There's already a sample application in /app/ folder, but it's best to get the latest version from the link above.
+There's already a sample application in /app/ folder.
+The sample application was generated using the follwing options:

+Project: Gradle - Kotlin
+Language: Kotlin
+Spring Boot: 3.0.2
+Java: 17
+Dependencies: Spring Web (click on ADD DEPENDENCIES and select Spring Web)

+It is probably a good idea get the latest/preferred version from the start.spring.io.